 You are expected to style the site using Black, White, and Grey (#333333, #666666, #999999 and #cccccc only).

 This is to demonstrate the use of CSS to lay out the site without any extra distractions such as colour and images.
-Use the provided layout Wireframes as a guide to how it should be visually structured.
+Use the provided layout wireframes as a guide to how it should be visually structured.

 You will validate your custom CSS (not the CSS reset) using the relevant W3C validator.